Preparing To Evacuate Your Home In Case Of An Emergency

-During these times of potential terrorist attacks, it is important to plan for the worst and hope that it never happens.
+It is always important to plan for the worst in case an emergency situation arises.
 For example, you and your family may be asked to leave your home due to some emergency situation in your community.
 Your local emergency officials will not ask you to leave your home or location unless there is a valid reason.
 Do not try and second-guess the validity of their request.
 Do as they say immediately.
-Most of the time these requests and related information will come through radio broadcasts or the local TV station.
-Different warning methods may be used such as a siren or telephone calls.
+Most of the time these requests and related information will come through radio broadcast, local TV station, government websites, and social media.
+Different warning methods may be used such as a siren or telephone calls and text alerts.

 Stay tuned and follow the directions and the evacuation routes recommended by the emergency officials.
 The most important thing to keep in mind is to have a plan for a possible evacuation.
 Be prepared to evacuate and keep the following suggestions in mind.